-If you walk along the path aside from the river, you will join the trail toward the Jojakkoji Temple, which is your next stop.
+Walking along the path aside from the river, you will join the trail toward the Jojakkoji Temple, your next stop.

 Drink Tea In The Jojakkoji Temple

 End your day with one of the most authentic things to do in Kyoto.
-Appreciate the peaceful gardens at the Jojakkoji temple, located on a mountain slope.
+Appreciate the peaceful gardens at the Jojakkoji temple on a mountain slope.

-Why not experience the authentic art of tea drinking by taking part in a tea ceremony at the Jojakkoji temple?
+Why not experience the authentic art of tea drinking by participating in a tea ceremony at the Jojakkoji temple?
 You can learn about the ancient ritual of tea drinking, and its significance to the Japanese culture, and sample different teas while you’re at it.

 Kyoto 2 Day Itinerary: Day 2

-On the second and last day of your 2-day trip, let’s move over and explore Kyoto things to do on the east side of the city.
+On the second and last day of your 2-day trip, let’s move over and explore Kyoto things to do on the city’s east side.

 1. Tour The Silver Pavilion

 Known as Ginkakuji, the Silver Pavilion is a Zen temple that dates back to 1490 and is celebrated for its beautiful gardens and incredible views.

 Despite its name, Ginkauji is not covered in silver, though these were the original plans.
-But due to delays and the death of the patron Ashikaga Yoshimasa, the plan was abandoned.
+But the plan was abandoned due to delays and the death of the patron Ashikaga Yoshimasa.

-The Silver Pavilion provides beautiful gardens and half a dozen other temple buildings to see.
-Though the main hall (Hondo) is not open to the public, visitors can enjoy walking along a circular path through the terraces savouring the peaceful scenery.
+The Silver Pavilion provides beautiful gardens and half a dozen other temple buildings.
+Though the main hall (Hondo) is not open to the public, visitors can enjoy walking along a circular path through the terraces savoring the peaceful scenery.

 2. Stroll Along The Philosopher’s Walk

 The Philosopher’s Walk is a pedestrian walkway along Lake Biwa Canal.
 It’s lined with beautiful cherry blossom trees and is best seen during spring.
-It got its name from Japanese philosophers that stroll to this walkway.
+It got its name from Japanese philosophers that stroll this walkway.

 The walk is picturesque, and as you saunter along the canal, you will pass several temples, restaurants, and boutique stores.
-If you continue ahead, the Nanzenji Temple is a 30-minute walk away along this path.
+If you continue, the Nanzenji Temple is a 30-minute walk along this path.